AntoineDannemark/Minefield/README.md

 ## Features

 A normal minefield game, with three difficulty levels and fully customizable grid size.

+## Bugs

+After playing the first game, the level selection menu gets rendered on the bottom of the page.

-Please note that the code of this project is really inefficient and that the CSS animations are giving a hard time to your browser.
+Also please note that the code of this project is really inefficient and that the CSS animations might give a hard time to your browser.

 ## Contributing